-Students do not need to have previously taken college-level courses or have earned a college degree; however, admission to UNC-Chapel Hill as a part-time student is required.
-Undergraduate students who would like to attend Carolina as part-time students, and post-baccalaureate students who would like to take courses without being admitted to a degree program are welcome to apply.
+You do not need to have previously taken college-level courses or have earned a college degree to enroll in Part-time Classroom Studies; however, admission to UNC-Chapel Hill as a part-time student is required.
+If you are an undergraduate student who would like to attend Carolina as a part-time student, or a post-baccalaureate student who would like to take courses without being admitted to a degree program, you are welcome to apply.
 For general information on who can apply, scroll down to the Part-time Classroom Studies Admissions heading in the Admissions section of the Undergraduate Bulletin.
 For more specific information, scroll down to Admission to Part-time Classroom Studies in the Undergraduate Admissions section of the Undergraduate Bulletin.
 (Note: These sources are from the Undergraduate Bulletin but refer to both undergraduate and postbaccalaureate admissions.)
 Also see Admission.

 If you are a new Part-time Classroom Studies student, you probably have a lot of questions.
 Our video tutorials for new students will help you with the basics such as creating your ONYEN, setting up your University email account, using ConnectCarolina, searching for classes, paying tuition, and finding your way around campus.
 MORE»

 New students: Get started with these helpful videos.